hk6an6/keystone/README.md

 1. Install eclipse DSL with xtext v2.6 from https://www.eclipse.org/Xtext/download.html
 2. Do a git clone
 3. Set the resulting folder as your eclipse workspace
+4. Create a "src-gen" folder in eclipse
+5. Run the MWF/xtext workflow on the Keystone.xtext file
-4. Always go for TDD, that's what the tests project is for!
+6. Always go for TDD, that's what the tests project is for!